web-platform-tests/wpt/url/README.md

     The `origin` key may be missing.
     In that case, the API’s `origin` attribute is not tested.

+## URL parser's encoding argument

+Tests in `/encoding` and `/html/infrastructure/urls/resolving-urls/query-encoding/` cover the encoding argument to the URL parser.

 [parsing]: https://url.spec.whatwg.org/#concept-basic-url-parser
 [API]: https://url.spec.whatwg.org/#api